-Honestly, even if it was not illegal where you are located, we still wouldn’t recommend it.
-As we said before, metal is one of the easiest items to recycle, so if you can recycle it, why wouldn’t you?
+Honestly, even if it were not illegal where you are located, we still wouldn’t recommend it.
+As we said before, metal is one of the most accessible items to recycle, so why wouldn’t you if you can recycle it?

-You have to remember that putting knives in the trash will send that knife on its way to the nearest landfill.
-Landfills are absolutely awful for the environment.
+It would be best to remember that putting knives in the trash will send that knife to the nearest landfill.
+Landfills are awful for the environment.

 Remember, that metal is going to be breaking down in the ground.
-It may leak a few chemicals if it has a plastic handle, though.
+It may leak a few chemicals if it has a plastic handle.
 This means that it will forever be taking up space, and it may end up causing damage to the land and the local water supplies.
-It really isn’t a good thing.
+It isn’t a good thing.

-It is a lot easier and less resource-intensive to recycle metal and produce new items from that as opposed to sourcing new metals.
-This is one of the biggest polluting industries on this planet, so we really do need to do absolutely everything that we possibly can to keep that pollution down to the absolute minimum.
+It is a lot easier and less resource-intensive to recycle metal and produce new items from that as opposed to sourcing contemporary metals.
+This is one of the biggest polluting industries on this planet, so we need to do everything we can to keep that pollution down to the absolute minimum.

-You may think that one knife isn’t going to matter in the grand scheme of things.
+You may think that one knife doesn’t matter in the grand scheme.
 This is true.
 It probably won’t.

 However, remember, if everybody had that thought, you would end up with millions of knives not being recycled.
-That is a major issue.
+That is a significant issue.

 Are There Other Ways to Recycle Knives?

-If you have a local scrap metal dealer in your area, then they may accept knives.
-They will not be recycled in the same way as a recycling center, though.
+If you have a local scrap metal dealer in your area, they may accept knives.
+They will not be recycled similarly to a recycling center, though.

-Instead, the scrap metal dealer will probably try and get them functioning as knives again, or at least repurpose them in some way.
+Instead, the scrap metal dealer will probably try to get them functioning as knives again or at least repurpose them somehow.

-However, do bear in mind that scrap metal dealers will probably only accept the higher quality knives.
-They probably won’t accept something that cost a couple of dollars.
+However, remember that scrap metal dealers will probably only accept higher-quality knives.
+They probably won’t get something that costs a couple of dollars.

 Almost every single charity store in the United States will also accept knives.
-They sell incredibly well as people are always on the lookout for knives.
-Just make sure that the knives are protected with paper or cardboard as you hand them over.
+They sell incredibly well, as people always look for knives.
+Please ensure the blades are protected with paper or cardboard as you hand them over.

 Knives can be recycled, and since they are made of metal, they are among the most commonly recycled items on the planet.
-As you need to do is head to your local recycling center and they will do the hard work for you.
-Try to avoid throwing old knives in the trash and don’t put them in a curbside recycling bin.
+It would be best if you headed to your local recycling center, and they will do the hard work for you.
+Avoid throwing old knives in the trash and not putting them in a curbside recycling bin.